 Maple Joe is maple syrup

-This time we had good wine and real music, for the first time in eight days.
+This time we drank good wine while listening to real music, for the first time in eight days.

 Back and forth to the summit of the Ventoux, with a small detour